Wednesday, May 20, 2026

 The traditional Christian season of Lent isn't generally observed across the board in the 21st century, but I like to keep the time of year on my radar not by a sustained fasting period from anything, but by adding a book or two which fits my category of reflective or devotional fiction classics.
 This year, Lent begins today.
 What better than a re-read of this Pulitzer prizewinner.
 I sadly lost or misplaced the secondhand copy I purchased back in 2017.
 I can only assume I might have lent it to somebody, and now I'll be looking out for a replacement copy.
 I borrowed this one from the library and was re-wowed.

 NOTE: My initial review from back then is here.
-And during the coming weeks and months, I intend to also read and review all four books in the Gilead series so look out for them.
+And during the coming weeks and months, I intend to also read and review all four books in the Gilead Quartet so look out for them.

 MY THOUGHTS: